 4. Avoid using Gradients

-Gradients are a controversial topic in logo design.
+Gradients are a controversial topic in design.
 While they can add cool effects, they should generally be avoided.
 Take into account the practicality of your logo.

 Gradients cause complications when it comes to designing.
 This is because their effects don’t translate well onto paper.
 Digitally, gradients will add extra style, however on print your design may collapse.

-Avoid using gradients in your logo.
+Avoid using gradients in your design.

 5. Formatting your Logo

-Properly formatting your logo will save time.
+Properly formatting your design will save time.
 Using Illustrator to edit a Vector logo is far easier than a pixelated (Raster) image and most importantly, these files look best when printing.
 Vector files never lose quality when being resize, raster however will.

 Properly Formatted Vectors: